orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

 <https://www.postgresql.org/docs/current/functions-admin.html#FUNCTIONS-ADVISORY-LOCKS>`__)
 to prevent other instances of Orthanc from using the same PostgreSQL database.
-If you want several instances of Orthanc to share the same database, set the ``Lock`` option to ``false`` in the configuration file::
+If you want several instances of Orthanc to share the same database or if you need multiple connections to the PostgreSQL database, set the ``Lock`` option to ``false`` in the configuration file::